 Lenny got his business up and running in record time.
-He was making sales, building a strong customer base, and enjoying a rather quick success, only to find some visitors from his local municipality informing him that he was in violation of significant safety regulations.
+He was making sales, building a strong customer base, and enjoying a rather quick success, only to find some visitors from his local municipality informed him that he was in violation of significant safety regulations.

 Business is simple if you make it that way, and catastrophic if you play it by ear.
 Making it simple means playing by the rules, and you can’t play by the rules unless you know the rules.
 Every business and area has different standards, so it’s your job to find out what applies to your business.

 Dealing With Different Levels of Government

 You have to keep in mind at times that you’re dealing with different levels of government and may need to contact various departments.
 You may need permits, you may need to look into zoning, you may need to register for a tax ID, and so on.
 Then there are regulations for health, food, natural resources, product packaging, and many other things.

 To simplify the process of finding out what regulations apply to you, get clear about your business characteristics.